Peergos/Peergos/README.md

 Architecture
 ------------
 1.0 Layers of architecture
- - 1: Routing layer - Base layer which handles network creation, maintenance and message routing.
+ - 1: Peer-to-peer and data layer - [IPFS](https://ipfs.io) provides the data storage, routing and retrieval
- - 2: Data Layer - Adds "put", "get" and "contains" functions to turn layer 1 into a distributed hash table (no fault tolerance).
+ - 2: Authorization Layer - IPNS - controls who is able to modify parts of the file system
  - 3: Distributed file system - Uses erasure codes to add fault tolerance.
 User's clients are responsible for ensuring that enough fragments of their files survive.
- - 4: Encryption - Strong encryption is done on the user's machine.
+ - 4: Encryption - Strong encryption is done on the user's machine using [TweetNaCl](http://tweetnacl.cr.yp.to/).
  - 5: Social layer implementing the concept of following or being friends with another user, without exposing the friend network to anyone.
  - 5: Sharing - Secure cryptographic sharing of files with friends.

 2.0 Language
+ - The IPFS layer is currently coded in Go
- - Coded to run on JVM to get portability and speed, predominantly Java
+ - The rest is coded to run on JVM to get portability and speed, predominantly Java

 3.0 Nodes
- - Types of node in decreasing order of reliability: Directory node, Core node, Storage node, Client node
+ - Types of node in decreasing order of reliability: Core node,
- - The Directory nodes' locations and SSL certificates are hard-coded
- - The Core nodes are highly reliable, high bandwidth nodes.
-They maintain the encrypted meta-data store for file fragments, and handle sharing between users
+ - The Core nodes are highly reliable nodes.
+They store the username <--> public key mapping and the encrypted pending follow requests
- - A new node contacts one of the directory nodes to get a list of Storage and Core nodes to connect to
+ - A new node contacts a publc Peergos server to join the network
- - Storage nodes discover other storage nodes via distributed hash table (DHT) network traffic
- - network topology is ring based with random links across circle ~ log(N) routing steps

 4.0 Trust
- - There is a global self-signed root certificate used to sign releases, and to sign directory node certificates
+ - There is a self-signed root certificate used to sign releases, which the user can choose to install
- - A new node first generates an SSL certificate and gets it signed by a directory node over http before joining the network
- - All subsequent communication is done over SSL

-4.0 User address is a public key
- - private key is required to access the user's files, this is derived from a password for convenience, or user supplied
- - The core nodes maintain a map from public key to username and vice versa
+ - A user who trusts a public Peergos server can use the web interface over TLS
+ - A less trusting user can run a Peergos server on their own machine and use the web interface over localhost

+4.0 Logging in
+ - A user's username is salted with the hash of their password and then run through scrypt (with paramters 17, 8, 96, 1000) to generate a symmertic key, an encypting keypair and a signing keypair.
+This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack.

 5.0 Encryption
  - private keys never leave client node